nbertschmann/StructureSmoothingApp/README.md

 IV.
 File list
 -------------
-StructureSmoothingApp.py      Base UI file CombineTilts.py               Averages pitch and roll values from a given square, based on if using basement or
+* StructureSmoothingApp.py:      Base UI file
+* CombineTilts.py:               Averages pitch and roll values from a given square, based on if using basement or attic data
-                              attic data
-CombineTilts2.py              Averages pitch and roll values from a given square ParseLogs.py                  Parses the log data to extract DM, X location, Y location, Z location, Pitch, Roll,
+* CombineTilts2.py:              Averages pitch and roll values from a given square
+* ParseLogs.py:                  Parses the log data to extract DM, X location, Y location, Z location, Pitch, Roll, and Bot ID values
-                              and Bot ID values FormatData.py                 Formats the pitch (x_tilt) and roll (y_tilt) data into arrays NormalizeTilts.py             Normalizes the pitch and roll values (tilt values) based on BotID to eliminate variations in IMU measurements from robot to robot RecreateStructure.py          Uses the pitch (Xtilt_real) and roll (Ytilt_real) values for each square to recreate the relative heights of each post on the structure
+* FormatData.py:                 Formats the pitch (x_tilt) and roll (y_tilt) data into arrays
+* NormalizeTilts.py:             Normalizes the pitch and roll values (tilt values) based on BotID to eliminate variations in IMU measurements from robot to robot
+* RecreateStructure.py:          Uses the pitch (Xtilt_real) and roll (Ytilt_real) values for each square to recreate the relative heights of each post on the structure
-PlotArray.py                  Generates a 3D plot of the recreated structure values ShowQT.py                     Takes in the generated plotly figure and generates an html value for it to be
+* PlotArray.py:                  Generates a 3D plot of the recreated structure values
+* ShowQT.py:                     Takes in the generated plotly figure and generates an html value for it to be properly displayed
-                              properly displayed
-WriteToCSV                    Writes data values to a csv file README.txt 	                  This file
+* WriteToCSV:                    Writes data values to a csv file
+* README.txt: 	                 This file

 V. Documentation
 ------------------